aabolfadl/fpl-assistant/config/FPLTrivia.md

 - Who are the top scoring players in [position]?
 - Who are the top players by [stat] (goals, assists, clean sheets, etc.)?
-- Who are the top players under a budget of [value]?
 - Who offers the best value for money?

 ## Team Analysis & Fixtures